New Jersey's 7th congressional district: 2022 redistricting and election

 The New Jersey Congressional Redistricting Commission altered the boundaries of the district effective January 6, 2022.
-Although the district remains competitive, the district is more Republican than it was previously.
+Although the district remains competitive, the district is slightly more Republican than it was previously.

 Incumbent Tom Malinowski (D) faced 2020 challenger Thomas Kean Jr. once again in 2022.
-In the general election held on November 8, 2022, Kean prevailed, unseating Malinowski.
+In the general election, Kean prevailed, unseating Malinowski.
 It was one of 18 districts that would have voted for Joe Biden in the 2020 presidential election had they existed in their current configuration while being won or held by a Republican in 2022.

 2024 election

-Incumbent Republican representative Thomas Kean Jr. ran in the Republican party primary and won with 78.2% (37,623) of the vote.
+Incumbent representative Thomas Kean Jr. ran in the Republican party primary and won with 78.2% (37,623) of the vote.
 Democratic Challenger Sue Altman ran uncontested in the Democratic primary winning 100% (38,030) of the vote.

-Incumbent representative Thomas Kean Jr. (R) defeated challenger Sue Altman (D) in the general election by 5.4 percentage points for New Jersey's 7th Congressional District on November 5, 2024.
-The race was expected to be somewhat competitive, with New Jersey's 7th being one of 9 seats that Republicans gained in the United States House of Representatives in the 2022 midterm elections.
+Incumbent representative Thomas Kean Jr. (R) defeated challenger Sue Altman (D) in the general election with 51.7% of the vote on November 5, 2024.
+The race was expected to be somewhat competitive, with the Cook Political Report classifying the race as Lean Republican.

 2026 midterm election

-Democratic candidates who have announced or are considering a run in New Jersey’s 7th Congressional District include Rebecca Bennett, a health care technology executive, former United States Navy aviator; Michael Roth, a small business consultant and former Small Business Administration administrator in the Biden administration; Brian Varela, a small business owner; and Greg Vartan, a former Summit Council President and current chair of the Summit Democrats, and Megan O'Rourke, an ecologist and former USDA and USAID official.
+Four Democrats ran in the primary for New Jersey's 7th Congressional District - Rebecca Bennett, a health care technology executive and former United States Navy aviator; Michael Roth, a small business consultant and former Small Business Administration administrator in the Biden administration; Tina Shah, an ICU physician and former Senior Adviser to the US Surgeon General; and Brian Varela, a small business owner.
+Bennett ultimately prevailed in the primary, with 45.3% of the vote.
+Kean ran unopposed in the Republican primary.

+Kean's 117-day long absence from Congress due to his disclosed depression diagnosis has drawn attention to the campaign.
+Kean has pledged to run for re-election, while political analysts have suggested that his absence could narrow his margin of victory or ultimately lead to his defeat.

 Composition

-For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of six counties and 93 municipalities.
+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of six counties and 95 municipalities.